University of Alberta

 For this project, we propose to expand the scope of CrySL to generate security checks that the IBM Just-in-Time (JIT) compiler can apply at runtime.
 The JIT checks can be mostly be generated by the CrySL compiler but augmented with values that are only known at runtime, improving the performance and precision of the CrySL analyses.
 Additionally, we plan to explore the possibility of generated automated code transformation that the JIT compiler (or ahead-of-time compiler) can apply for the uses of cryptography libraries that violate the encoded CrySL rules.

-** Note: The “Usability Research” and “Investigating Loop Transformations to Improve Performance of Applications in Heterogeneous High-Performance Computing Machines” projects are funded entirely by IBM Canada.
+** Note: The “Investigating Loop Transformations to Improve Performance of Applications in Heterogeneous High-Performance Computing Machines” project is funded entirely by IBM Canada.